Bodging: Working practices

 Traditionally, a bodger would buy a stand of trees from a local estate, set up a place to live (his bodger's hovel) and work close to trees.

 After felling a suitable tree, the bodger would cut the tree into billets, approximately the length of a chair leg.
 The billet would then be split using a wedge.
 Using the side-axe, he would roughly shape the pieces into chair legs.
-The drawknife would farther refine the leg shape.
+The drawknife would further refine the leg shape.
 The finishing stage was turning the leg with the pole lathe (the pole lathe was made on site).
 Once the leg or stretchers were finished, being of "green" wood, they required seasoning.
 Chair legs would be stored in piles until the quota (usually a gross of legs and the requisite stretchers) was complete.
 The bodger would then take their work to one of the large chair-making centres.
 The largest consumer of the day was the High Wycombe Windsor chair industry.